You are here

 - identifies areas of strength in the school and community that the school with draw and areas of need that the school will address;

-- describes key initiatives aligned with each community school pillar listed below;
+- describes key initiatives aligned with each key practice listed below;

 - describes the process used to engage partners who bring assets and expertise to support implementation;